-What does it cost to plant a fruit tree?
+What does it cost to plant a fruit tree and install water cisterns?

 How does it work?

 TanCan is incorporated in Tanzania as a not-for-profit organization.
 It is located in Iringa, Tanzania and managed by a dedicated group of local people.
 TanCan directors have qualifications in agriculture, education, and business.

 Tanzanian citizens voluntarily manage the school orchard projects under the leadership of TanCan.

 The TanCan project organizers purchase the fruit trees and deliver them to the schools.
 They then teach the school community how to care for the orchards.

 School Orchards Africa Society (SOAS) oversees the work of TanCan, reviews plans for the orchards in Tanzania and is the decision making authority for expenditures.